Kaydrae/Personal-Projects/README.md

 #Hello World (java FX)
 I started playing with java fx and scene builder.
 I started with using eclipse, I added the plugin and downloaded scene builder.
 Did have a "Access denied" problem but fixed it easly by moving the secene builder location.
 After making a hello wolrd project, I found it kind of complex.
 I also created a java fx project on netbeans and seen it was more straightforward.
 So in eclipse I made a hello world program similar to the one netbeans did.
 In the Future I will make a template out of this "Hello World" project and maybe even make a plugin containing this.
 I find this way a better way to start building a java fx program.

+#Array
+Just a program that is playing with arrays.
+Enjoy :)